Skip to main content

 Choosing from a variety of professors, scheduling your courses and getting enough credit hours can be extremely stressful.
 That's why the College of Arts and Sciences at the University of Kentucky has spent the last three years rethinking and restructuring the process.

 Dean Mark Kornbluh takes great pride in offering innovative core classes — courses that were originally designed with freshmen in mind.
-“We want to make sure our incoming students start their college career on the right
+“We want to make sure our incoming students start their college career on the right foot, with all

 By Lori Adams